OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

     - Initially designed to run in a browser.
 Not typed (on purpose), and natively functional.
 Regained _a lot_ of popularity when Web 2.0 was released, used everywhere a browser runs, to program client-side applications (a **lot** of JavaScript frameworks are available).
     Interestingly, some server-side code can also be written using JavaScript, since the success of [`nodejs`](https://nodejs.org/).
     `NodeJS` is a JavaScript runtime built on `V8`, Chrome's JavsScript engine, open source.
-    This is what makes JavaScript one of the very few languages that can be used on the cient as well as on the server.
+    This is what makes JavaScript one of the very few languages that can be used on the client as well as on the server.
     Interpreted, does not require compilation.
 - [Python](#python)
     - Created by Guido van Rossum, in 1991.